-Type of Load Load chargeable (as %age of NAV) Entry Nil Exit For each purchase of units through Lumpsum / switch-in / Systemation Investment Plan (SIP) and Systematic Transfer Plan (STP), exit load will be a follows: if units are redeemed / switched out within 6 months from the date of allotment: if upto 8% of units allotted are redeemed/switched out - Nil any redemption / switch-out of units in excess of 8% of units allotted - 1% of applicable NAV. if units are redeemed/switched out after 6 months from the date of allotment, no exit load is payable.
+Type of Load Load chargeable (as %age of NAV) Entry Nil Exit For each purchase of units through Lumpsum / switch-in / Systematic Investment Plan (SIP) and Systematic Transfer Plan (STP), exit load will be as follows: • if units are redeemed / switched out within 6 months from the date of allotment: 1% of applicable NAV.

+• if units are redeemed/switched out after 6 months from the date of allotment, no exit load is payable.